-South Asian Muslim weddings: You’ve seen them in Bollywood movies, and you’ve finally been invited to one.
-These large, elaborate celebrations are infused with centuries-old traditions.
-Whether it is an Indian, Pakistani, Sri Lankan, or Bangladeshi affair, it’s sure to be filled with delicious food, upbeat music, and beautiful customs.
+Whether you're attending an Indian, Pakistani, Sri Lankan, or Bangladeshi Muslim marriage celebration, it’s sure to be filled with delicious food, upbeat music, and beautiful customs.

 Meet the Expert